veg/datamonkey-docs/methods/busted.md

 ### Required Inputs

 - **Alignment File**: An in-frame codon alignment file, supported formats include `.fasta`, `.phy`, etc.
-- **Phylogenetic Tree**: A file containing the phylogenetic tree structure (optionally annotated with branch lengths).
+- **Phylogenetic Tree**: A phylogenetic tree (with optional branch length annotations) appended to the FASTA file or embedded within the NEXUS file.
 - **Genetic Code**: The intended genetic code for the analysis (default: "Universal").

 ### Optional Inputs